Here are five simple yet effective stretches you have to do after every run if you want to stay healthy and happy about

 My name is Bayo Adio from Kansas.
 I am a track and field coach, a certified personal trainer, and a running coach.

-I have helped a lot of people run 5Ks, half marathons and obstacle course races.
-But today, my goal is to share 5 stretches you need to be doing after you run.
+I have helped many people run 5Ks, half marathons, and obstacle course races.
+But today, my goal is to share five stretches you need to do after running.

 1. Hip Flexor and Psoas Stretch

 For a deeper stretch, lean forward a little bit more.
 This will help stretch your hip flexor, which often gets tight when you run.

 Hip Flexor and Psoas Stretch